pndaly/BisQue_Platform_Guide/stepn.rst

 6. Registered the module;
 7. Loaded some data files;
 8. Tested the module functionality;
 9. Edited the code and re-tested as required.
+Note that if the Python code is modified, there is no need to re-register the module.
+New code will require a re-load, however.

 TO DO:
  - Dockerfile
  - Import into BisQue testing stack
+ - Import into BisQue production stack

+|

 More help and additional information
 `````````````````````````````````````